Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 4. Proofreading

 Proofreading is the last major stage of the editing process.
-Proofreaders are eagle-eyed inspectors who ensure no spelling or grammar errors make it to the final version of your work.
+Proofreaders are eagle-eyed inspectors who ensure no spelling or grammar errors make it to the final version of your work

-Back in the day, an impression of a metal plate would be created as “proof” of a typeset book.
+Back in the day, an impression of a metal plate would be created as “proof” of a fully formatted book.
 But before that happened, it would be triple-checked by the proofreader, who made sure the publisher didn’t churn out thousands of copies of a novel called A Tale of Tow Cities.

 Even with modern digital typesetting, proofreaders still often work from physical proofs, often using a language of their own, as they go.
 They’ll watch out for: